Minkowski Spacetime and QED from Ontology of Time: Variables, Constants and the Hamiltonian

 \subsection{The Hamiltonian}

 We introduced the ``Hamiltonian'' ${\cal H}$ as (an arbitrary) constant of motion.
 Typically there are several constants of motion and hence the function ${\cal H}$ is not yet well-defined.
 In the following we assume that ${\cal H}$ is positive (semi-) definite with respect to the variables $\psi$.
 This restriction is neither arbitrary nor weak: If the constructed constant of motion ${\cal H}$ is a reference of existing measurable things, then there must be a Hamiltonian function ${\cal H}$ that reflects the amount of something, for instance the amount of substance.
-In a physical theory that is free of ad-hoc postulates the constant existence of a substance must be represented by a positive (semi-) definite Hamiltonian.
+In a physical theory that is free of ad-hoc postulates the constant existence of a substance must be represented by a positive (semi-) definite Hamiltonian {\it as positivity is immanent to the notion of substance}.